Putting Together Your Down Payment

 - Carry-Back loans

-We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
-The buyer funds the majority of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
-Typically you'll pay a somewhat higher rate on the loan from the seller.
+In a "carry back" mortgage, the seller commits to loan you a piece of his home equity to help you get your down payment funds.
+You would finance the largest portion of the purchase price with a traditional lender and borrow the remaining amount from the seller.
+Typically you'll pay a slightly higher rate on the loan financed by the seller.

-No matter your method of getting together down payment funds, the satisfaction of living in your own home will be just as sweet!
+No matter your method of putting together down payment funds, the satisfaction of reaching the goal of living in your own home will be just as great!